pantheon-systems/documentation/source/docs/articles/sites/installing-redis-on-wordpress.md

 ## Enable Redis

-Enable Redis cache server from your Pantheon site dashboard by going to (Settings > Add Ons > Add).
+Enable Redis cache server from your Pantheon site dashboard by going to Settings > Add Ons > Add.

 Currently, all plans except for Personal can use Redis.
 Redis is available to Sandbox plans for developmental purposes, but Redis will not be available going live on a Personal plan.